JianxGao/JianxGao.github.io/_pages/about.md

 # 🧷 About-me

 Welcome!
-I am currently a fisrt-year Ph.D. student under the supervision of [Prof. Yanwei Fu](https://yanweifu.github.io/) in Institute of Science and Technology for Brain-Inspired Intelligence at Fudan University.
+I am currently a second-year Ph.D. student under the supervision of [Prof. Yanwei Fu](https://yanweifu.github.io/) in Institute of Science and Technology for Brain-Inspired Intelligence at Fudan University.
 My research interests focus on computer vision.

 <!-- # 🔥 News